microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organization-activateservice.md

 |Content-Type|application/json.
 Required.|

 ## Request body
-In the request body, supply JSON representation of the parameters.
+In the request body, supply a JSON representation of the [activateService](../resources/activateService) object.
 At least one parameter must be defined for this action to be valid.
 There are two possible cases: You could have `service` or (`servicePlanId` and `skuId`).
 If all three parameters are defined, then the `servicePlanId` and `skuId` takes precedence.

 ### Parameters